-Dear me 3 months ago, I am happy you choose to enrol this class 🙂 Now after finishing all the activities related to Part 1 I feel ready and happy to start with Part 2.
+Dear me 3 months ago, I am happy you choose to enroll this class 🙂 Now after finishing all the activities related to Part 1 I feel ready and happy to start with Part 2.

 Before opening up the next chapter I wanted to reflect a bit on my path in P1 and what I will try to do more and what I will try to avoid in the next one.

 I started off without understanding anything about visual culture and what it represented.
-Having some previous knowledge of art did not seem to help get the grasp of what is it this field of study.
+Having some previous knowledge of art did not seem to help get the grasp of what is this field of study.
 It reflected in how I approached my exercises.
 I used them more like they were some mathematical tasks to calculate and be done with.

 Example of this was: Exercise 1.3 – What is art?
 E.g. if I knew about the concept of “Found object” in art I would have approached it differently.
 Reading more books and sources has broaden my understanding.

 Reading Searle and looking at art from a philosophical aspect helped me gain a sense of what writing language is expected.
 Also it moved my thinking from art as technique to art as a game changer.
 Well, it is not that I was unaware of it before, but now I have it in my vocabulary.